- Route: Sierra

 Why I Ride

 Through Texas 4000, I am able to ride for anyone who has been affected by cancer and carry the powerful message of hope.
-I am riding for my uncle who passed away from liver cancer.
+I am riding for my uncle who passed away from Cholangiocarcinoma, a very rare and aggressive form of bile duct cancer.
 He was the first and most meaningful death I ever experienced.
-I walked through his entire cancer journey from the diagnosis till his last day.

 I also am riding for my mom who has devoted 30 years of her career as a cancer researcher for M.D.
 Anderson and the University of Texas at Austin.
 From my mother and uncle, I have grown up around my personal experience with cancer through death and education.
 I value the endless contributions of my mom’s cancer research community and of families who work hard to love and keep loving.